-The Company's employees have historically participated in Privateer Holdings' equity-based compensation plan.
-Equity-based compensation expense has been allocated to these financial statements based on the awards and terms previously granted to Privateer Holdings' employees.
-The Company adopted a new 2018 Equity Incentive Plan, or the Plan, amended in May 2018, and has reserved 9,199,338 shares of common stock for issuance under the Plan.
-In May and June 2018, the Company granted stock options and restricted stock units ("RSUs") as well as performance-based awards in the form of stock options and restricted stock units.
-The performance condition related to these awards was satisfied on the effectiveness of the registration statement for the Company's IPO, which occurred in July 2018.
+The Company's employees historically participated in Privateer Holdings' equity-based compensation plan (the "Original Plan").
+Equity-based compensation expense for awards under the Original Plan have been allocated to these financial statements based on the awards and terms previously granted to Privateer Holdings' employees.
+The Company adopted a new 2018 Equity Incentive Plan (the "New Plan"), amended in May 2018, and has reserved 9,199,338 shares of common stock for issuance under the New Plan.
+Under the New Plan, common shares reserved for issuance automatically increases 4% at the end of December of each year.
+In May, June and August 2018, the Company granted stock options and RSUs as well as performance-based awards granted, the performance condition was satisfied on the effectiveness of the registration statement for the Company's IPO, which occurred in July 2018.

 The Company measures and recognizes compensation expense for stock options on a straight-line basis over the vesting period based on their grant date fair values.
 The Company estimates the fair value of stock options on the date of grant using the Black-Scholes option pricing model.
-The fair value of common stock at the date of grant was determined by the Board of Directors with assistance from third-party valuation specialists.
+For those awards granted in May and June 2018, prior to the Company's IPO, the fair value of common stock at the date of grant was determined by the Board of Directors with assistance from third-party valuation specialists.
 The Company estimates forfeitures at the time of grant and revises these estimates in subsequent periods if actual forfeitures differ from those estimates.

-The critical assumptions and estimates used in determining the fair value of stock-based compensation on the grant date are: fair value of common shares on the grant date, risk-free interest rate, volatility of comparable company share price, and the expected term.
+The critical assumptions and estimates used in determining the fair value of stock-based compensation on the grant date are: fair value of common shares on the grant date, risk-free interest rate, share price volatility of comparable companies, and the expected term.